talimass/Cayman-translocation/RNAseq_analysis/Connectivity/README.md

 ## Fixation index (Fst) estimation by RNA-seq SNPs analysis of _P. astreoides_ samples

-This script is based on the pipeline for SNP analysis of [Coral_Stress_Phenome](https://github.com/hputnam/Coral_Stress_Phenome/tree/main/Genotype_Analysis/Pocillopora_acuta_PacBio_Assembly/RNAseq_short_variant_analysis) project and on the work of [Federica Scuccia](https://github.com/fscucchia/Pastreoides_development_depth/tree/main/SNPs), with some modifications.
+Bash scripts are based on the pipeline for SNP analysis of [Coral_Stress_Phenome](https://github.com/hputnam/Coral_Stress_Phenome/tree/main/Genotype_Analysis/Pocillopora_acuta_PacBio_Assembly/RNAseq_short_variant_analysis) project and on the work of [Federica Scuccia](https://github.com/fscucchia/Pastreoides_development_depth/tree/main/SNPs), with some modifications.

 ### Programs
 GATK4 pipeline was installed on the remote cluster through conda using this [guide](https://gatk.broadinstitute.org/hc/en-us/articles/360035889851--How-to-Install-and-use-Conda-for-GATK4).
 PLINK2 and bcftools were also installed via conda. rgsam was installed through [github](https://github.com/djhshih/rgsam), and then the Makefile was manually changed to ensure installation to the local home bin folder.